 qi=Ki-m, Equation 4

-where Ki is the cells carrying capacity, and m is the number of other individuals presently at that grid cell, settled or still moving.
+where Ki is the cells carrying capacity, and m is the number of other individuals present at that grid cell, settled or still moving.
 Quality of an empty patch is equal to its carrying capacity.
 Patch quality may change at every movement step, as the individuals move about.

 The dispersal phase lasts until either all individuals settle, die (due to per-step mortality pmort=0.001) or until they make a maximum of 1000 steps (whichever comes first).
 Only those individuals who settled take part in reproduction.
 Reproductive output of an individual is distributed as Poisson Kim, where m is the number of individuals settled in grid cell i.
 Parents die immediately after reproducing (non-overlapping generations).